Gout Diet To Reduce Uric Acid: Foods To Eat And Avoid

 Why This Works

-Apple cider vinegar, though not directly related to lowering symptoms of gout, can aid weight loss and increase metabolic rate, which is essential if you have gout (5).
-Always be careful to take enough water along with it to maintain pH balance.
+Apple cider vinegar, though not directly related to lowering symptoms of gout, can aid weight loss and increase metabolic rate, which is essential if you have gout

 Always have a healthy well balanced breakfast before heading out.
 In this diet plan, low-uric acid breakfast options are listed.
 They are filling, nutritious, and keep your energy levels up.
 Since cherries are the go-to fruit for treating gout , have half a cup of cherries as a mid-morning snack.
 Keep your lunch light.
+Cherry juice benefits for gout as it may reduce inflammation (7).

-Green tea is great for an evening snack as it helps to scavenge the harmful oxygen radicals and reduces inflammation (6).
+Green tea is great for an evening snack as it helps to scavenge harmful oxygen radicals and reduces inflammation (8).
 If not green tea, a cup of fresh cherry juice or pineapple juice is great for reducing the inflammation.
 You may have chicken in moderate amounts for dinner.
 Potatoes are good for you, but make sure not to use full-fat cream to prepare the mashed potatoes.
 Both spinach and pasta are allowed foods, and the combo is a great option for dinner.

 If you are a picky eater or allergic to any of the foods listed in the diet plan, here are the foods you can substitute them with.